 Food and drink

 The hotel restaurant, Le Courlieu, has large windows overlooking the sea.
-It is open breakfast and dinner in the summer months and dinner only in winter.
+It is open for breakfast and dinner in the summer months and dinner only in winter.
 Ingredients are sourced locally from marine, farm and forest producers and the menu has a focus on fish and seafood as well as local meats.
 Breakfast is a generous buffet of hot and cold items.
-There is also a variety of cafes and restaurants in Carleton-Sur-Mer should you wish to dine elsewhere.
+There is also a variety of cafés and restaurants in Carleton-sur-Mer should you wish to dine elsewhere.

 Facilities and activities

 Although the facilities at the hotel are limited to a small gym and a hot tub, it is right across the road from the beach.
 Diving, sailing and kayaking are all available locally, as well as golf and a good network of walking and cycling trails.

 Location & places nearby

 Places & hotels on the map

 Where possible, we like to offer a range of accommodation for each stop of your trip, chosen by our specialists as some of their favorite places to stay.
 To help you make the right choice, we give each property a rating based on its facilities and service, but we also look for hotels with distinct character or a location that can’t be bettered.